A gift as precise as the work.

 Can I purchase more chopstick blanks?

 Yes.
-Bridge City Tool Works carries several different types of blanks in a set of 10 including Teak, Maple, Walnut, Ceylon Iron Wood, Padauk and Cherry.
+Bridge City Tool Works carries several different types of blanks in a set of 10 including Wenge, Teak, Maple, Walnut, and Padauk.
 (Depending on availability.).

 When making the octagon tips for the chopstick, there's a few things that could affect the symmetry or end result.
 The primary cause would be bowed/curved blanks as it will cause you to remove more material on one side over the others.
 When picking out blanks, quickly eyeball them to ensure that there are no "dramatic or exaggerated" bowing in the blank as this will affect your end result.
 You can work with the bowed blanks, but it's a bit trickier!

 The next thing is to make sure is that your sides are all evenly planed.
 When done correctly, both ends of the chopstick should look perfectly squared.
 While planing the sides, make sure all sides have been planed completely.
 Often times, the user might not have planed a certain side completely.
 This could be caused by not applying enough pressure or bowing of the blanks, which will cause the user to think that they've "completed" a side.
 When planing the sides, try to attack it from a different angle (skew cut) to see if it will remove a little more material.